 Arpad Szallasi is a past President for the New Jersey Association of Blood Bank Professional and a medical advisor to the American Red Cross.

 Arpad Szallasi has published close to a 100 research papers and invited reviews on the roles of TRP channels in health and disease.
-These publications were cited 9,500 times (h-index of 47).
-He also edited 4 books and a number of thematic issues on TRP channels.
+These publications were cited over 11,000 times (h-index of 51).
+He also edited four books and a number of thematic issues on TRP channels.

-Arpad Szallasi holds 4 US patients on the use of resiniferatoxin for therapeutic purposes.
+Arpad Szallasi holds four US patents on the use of resiniferatoxin for therapeutic purposes.
 He has served as a scientific advisor to several biotech companies, and was involved in the development of four TRP channel antagonists advanced into clinical trials.